chimericdream/worldofpannotia.com/src/_magic_armor_abilities/shadow-improved.md

     special: []
   marketPriceSpecial: "+15,000 gp"
   description: |
-    As shadow, except it grants a +10 competence bonus on _hide_ checks.
+    As shadow, except it grants a +10 competence bonus on {% skill_link hide %} checks.
 ---